amineel-crypto/btc-real-time-streaming/README.md

         ```

 3.  **Install All Dependencies**
-    Install all dependencies for all services with the single `requirements.txt` file in the root directory.
+    Install all dependencies for all services using the single `requirements.txt` file in the root directory.
     ```bash
     pip install -r requirements.txt
     ```